OpenTSDB/opentsdb.net/docs/source/installation.rst

  cd opentsdb
  ./build.sh

-If compilation was successfuly, you should have a tsdb jar file in ``./build`` along with a ``tsdb`` script.
+If compilation was successfully, you should have a tsdb jar file in ``./build`` along with a ``tsdb`` script.
 You can now execute command-line tool by invoking ``./build/tsdb`` or you can run ``make install`` to install OpenTSDB on your system.
 Should you ever change your mind, there is also ``make uninstall``, so there are no strings attached.

 If you need to distribute OpenTSDB to machines without an Internet connection, call ``./build.sh dist`` to wrap the build directory into a tarball that you can then copy to additional machines.